Skip to main content

 stability1 negative mentions

-• Exceptional pixel art and atmospheric visuals that perfectly capture the 1930s noir and Lovecraftian settings.
+• The game features excellent pixel art and atmospheric visuals that effectively capture a 1930s noir and Lovecraftian horror vibe.

 • story

-• “Okay, so I'm a huge Lovecraft fan, and I think along with Dreams in the Witchhouse this is the best Lovecraft game I have ever played.
-It catches the Lovecraft vibe perfectly.
-It is one storyline but so many Lovecraft stories are included in this game that as a true connoisseur of Lovecraft's art you feel amazed.
-All the familiar names and stories are mixed together in a great experience that every chapter holds something new yet familiar (if you are a fan like me).
-They got everything right, all the important places and names are in this game.
-The riddles aren't too hard; it's a pretty straightforward adventure.
-You never get stuck for too long if you systematically search every screen and actually pay attention to the story.
-It is a story-driven game with great humor.
+• “Okay so I'm a huge Lovecraft fan and I think along with Dreams in the Witchhouse this is the best Lovecraft game I have ever played.
+It catches the Lovecraft vibe perfectly, mixing many Lovecraft stories into one storyline with great humor.
 The noir detective and his socially awkward partner are the perfect couple for a Lovecraft story, and the game doesn't take itself too seriously.
 Simply love it.”

-• “There were a few threads that were just left loose (e.g., aliens abducting people and babies to collect their blood and experiment on them), the ending was a a bit too simple and fast.
-Overall, the story is okay.”
+• “There were a few threads that were just left loose (aliens abducting people and babies to collect their blood and to experiment on them, for instance), the ending was a bit too simple and fast, but still, overall, the story is okay.”

 • “I did, however, find the ending a bit disappointing and anticlimactic; it would have benefited from more careful development, and a couple of plot points are dropped without explanation.”